codeplaygroundspace/building-admin/DATAMODEL.md

    - Located in `src/app/api/`
    - API routes communicate with Supabase to fetch and manipulate data
+   - The API joins the expenses, providers, and provider_categories tables
+   - **Data Transformation**: The API transforms data to include `provider_name` and `provider_category` fields for the UI
    - Implement caching, filtering, and error handling

 3. **Data Caching**: